NHL Odds in Iowa

-They love hockey in Minnesota, but the sports has plenty of loyal and passionate fans in Iowa.
+They love hockey in Minnesota, but the ice is great in Iowa as well.
+That makes NHL hockey and Iowa sportsbooks a perfect fit.
 There’s no NHL team to call our own, but plenty of folks have latched onto the neighboring St. Louis Blues, Chicago Blackhawks and Minnesota Wild.

 Speaking of the Wild, Minnesota has an AHL farm team here in the Hawkeye State.
 The Iowa Wild play home games at Wells Fargo Arena in Des Moines, so those looking to experience the thrill of the game in person can do so.
 It’s a great way to see the NHL’s future stars in person.

 NHL odds are available at legal Iowa sportsbooks.
 You can make calls on whether the Colorado Avalanche or Tampa Bay Lightning will be the next Stanley Cup Champion.
 Our complete guide to NHL betting in Iowa will show you how, as well as everything else you need to know to get started.

 Things move just as fast with hockey betting as they do on the ice.
 You can stay on top of all the latest NHL betting odds and lines right here.
 Our live odds feed pulls together real-time pucklines, moneylines & totals odds from the top sportsbooks in IA.
 Just click on the odds to open a new betting account with an exclusive bonus offer.